 The influence of braking on the suspension is designed to be active at the beginning of the travel, allowing impacts to be absorbed while braking.
 Deeper in the travel the influence of braking ramps up and gives the rider more support when things get rowdy.

-We work closely with FOX and have custom tunes.
-We offer two air and one coil options.
+We work closely with FOX, Öhlins and Formula and have custom tunes.
+We offer air and coil options.
 Generally speaking, we see a big advantage in air shocks as they offer more and finer adjustability.
 It’s easier to change a little in air pressure than it is to change spring.
 Volume spacers in air shocks are also a very nice way to change the shock to the way you want it to feel.
-The coil shock offers small bump sensitivity that is second to none.
+The coil shocks offer small bump sensitivity that is second to none.
 But honestly, we get pretty close with the ball bearings on the shock pivots with air shocks as well.

 Material, Design & Features

 For us aluminium is the best material for a mountain bike.
 It’s light, strong, impact resistant and allows for a very durable design.
 We use complex and modern production techniques such as hydroforming, forging and CNC machining to create a product that performs and lasts to today’s real-life standards.

 Carbon fibre might be lighter and could potentially save around 500g but doesn’t offer the same durability and impact resistance.
 Weight is important when climbing, but the seated position and pedalling efficiency play a much bigger role in making the Jibb an excellent climber.